aiven/aiven-docs/docs/tools/terraform/howto/migrate-from-teams-to-groups.md

 - **On December 2, 2024 all teams will be migrated to groups and deleted.**

     To make the transition to groups smoother, you can migrate your teams before this date.
-If you choose not to migrate to groups yourself then you will have to [update your resources](#update-teams-resources) after Aiven removes your teams.
 :::

 ## Migrate teams to groups